 Lastly, if you want more recipes straight to your inbox, be sure to subscribe to my email list.
 As always, if you make this recipe, be sure to tag me on instagram and leave a comment below so I can see your creation!

-- Add all of the wet (first 6) ingredients into a large mixing bowl.
+- Whisk together all dry ingredients in a large bowl.

-- Once the batter is ready, use a cookie scoop or spoon and add the batter in 12 lined cupcake tins, filling about 2/3 of the way full.
+- Use a cookie scoop or spoon and add the batter in 12 lined cupcake tins, filling about 3/4 of the way full.

 - To make the buttercream, beat the room temperature butter with an electric mixer until fluffy.

 - Beat in the cocoa powder.
 Beat in 2 cups of powdered sugar, then beat in 2 tbsp of milk and vanilla.

 - If you want the frosting more chocolatey, you can sub some of the sugar for more cocoa, or vice versa for less chocolate.
 If the frosting is too thin, beat in a bit more sugar, too thick add more milk until it reaches your desired consistency.